-- commissioning of the spacecraft (MPO and MTM) including deployment of the medium- and high-gain antennas and the magnetometer boom, release of the electric propulsion system thruster-pointing mechanisms and release of the MMO launch locks;
+- commissioning of the spacecraft (MPO and MTM) including deployment of the medium- and high-gain antennas and the magnetometer boom, release of the electric propulsion system thruster-pointing mechanisms and release of Mio's launch locks;

-- MPO payload and MMO activation and functional checkout, as far as this is possible in the MCS configuration;
+- MPO payload and Mio activation and functional checkout, as far as this is possible in the MCS configuration;

 - solar-electric propulsion functional checkout and in-flight validation.

-Final commissioning of the MPO payloads and the MMO will take place in Mercury orbit.
+Final commissioning of the MPO payloads and of Mio will take place in Mercury orbit.

 Interplanetary Cruise Phase

 The interplanetary cruise phase includes the commissioning of the MTM solar-electric propulsion system, the electric thrust phases, coast arcs and the planetary fly-bys.
-Periodic MPO payload and MMO health checks will be performed, typically every six months.
+Periodic MPO payload and Mio health checks are performed, typically every six months.
 Several solar conjunctions with degraded communications link performance will occur.
 The Earth distance will reach a maximum of 1.6 AU and the Sun distance a maximum of 1.2 AU and a minimum of 0.298 AU during this phase.
-The duration of the cruise phase will be 7.2 years for a launch in 2018.
+The duration of the cruise phase will be 7.2 years.

 |BepiColombo's journey to Mercury (click here to access the video and more details).
 Credit: ESA|

-The spacecraft will leave the Earth with an hyperbolic excess velocity of 3.475 km/s.
-After one year and a half, it returns to Earth to perform a gravity-assist manoeuvre and is deflected towards Venus.
+The spacecraft left Earth with a hyperbolic excess velocity of 3.475 km/s.
+After one year and a half, it will return to Earth to perform a gravity-assist manoeuvre and will be deflected towards Venus.

 Two consecutive Venus flybys reduce the perihelion to nearly Mercury distance.
 A sequence of six Mercury flybys will lower the relative velocity to 1.84 km/s.
-Four final thrust arcs further reduce the relative velocity to the point where Mercury will weakly capture the spacecraft on 5 December 2025, without an orbit insertion manoeuvre being required.
+Four final thrust arcs further reduce the relative velocity between the spacecraft and the planet to the point where Mercury will weakly capture the spacecraft on 5 December 2025, without an orbit insertion manoeuvre being required.

 Mercury Approach Phase

-The MPO will perform the Mercury capture manoeuvre at pericentre and then the manoeuvres for orbit lowering to the MMO mission orbit.
+The MPO will perform the Mercury capture manoeuvre at pericentre and then the manoeuvres for orbit lowering to Mio's mission orbit.

-After final checkout and preparation, the MMO will be separated in the required attitude and simultaneously spun up by the separation mechanism.
+After final checkout and preparation, Mio will be separated in the required attitude and simultaneously spun up by the separation mechanism.

 The MPO with the MOSIF still attached, the MCS Orbit configuration (MCSO), performs another two manoeuvres for pericentre raising and apocentre lowering, and then separates the MOSIF in a safe direction.
 The MPO then descends further to its own mission orbit.